Top 10 Sorceries in Magic: The Gathering

 Summary: Another impressive card considering its relatively-low mana requirements, Blatant Thievery essentially steals a permanent from each opponent.
 This means you get a removal and a new force in one for every person you're playing against!
 Be sure to pilfer their strongest creatures, planeswalkers, and enchantments.

-Another excellent multiplayer spell, Thievery will make your opponents regret playing their strongest cards.
+An excellent multiplayer spell, Thievery will make your opponents regret playing their strongest cards, but remember the effect cannot impact units immune to targeting.

 6. Coalition Victory